 Thanks for mentioning this new concern.
 As has been stated before, Blockcerts started with a BTC implementation because it was the only blockchain in existence at the time.
 Even then, it was appealing for it’s impressive security track record.
-The standard then expanded to Ethereum due to public demand and interesting programatic possibilities.
-And philosophically, the standard is positioned to anchor records to any blockchain because it recognizes different preferences will exist and that different technical options will emerge over time.
+Blockcerts then expanded to Ethereum due to public demand and interesting programatic possibilities.
+And philosophically, Blockcerts is positioned to anchor records to any blockchain because it recognizes different preferences will exist and that different technical options will emerge over time.

 Now, you have brought up some concerns against the camp that prefers BTC, exactly for it’s security properties and longevity.
-I think your characterization of BTC as a “honey pot” and “unreliable” is incorrect, in part, because that entire network only has value so long as it protects privacy and remains reliable.
-Further, the entire infrastructure prioritizes data protection above all things, going to lengths way beyond what is required of GDPR.
-Those privacy issues are typically more relevant at the application layer, not at the ledger level (in this case).
+I think your characterization of BTC as a “honey pot” and “unreliable” is incorrect, in part, because that entire network only has value so long as it remains secure and reliable.
+Further, the privacy issues are typically more relevant at the application layer, not at the ledger level (in this case).

 For those thinking about setting up their own network, like a system of universities, keep in mind this is a very expensive proposition and likely less secure than a public blockchain.
 Security is directly related to the size of the network, degree of decentralization, and code that has survived the test of time.
 A new network run by a small network of universities would not achieve parity on any of these metrics anytime soon.
 In fact, people with that mentality should probably just use a centralized solution.